The legal drinking age throughout the United States is 21!

 - Intentional injuries (e.g., firearm injuries, sexual assault, domestic violence)

 - Alcohol poisoning

 - High blood pressure, stroke, and other cardiovascular diseases

 - Liver disease

 - Neurological damage

 The definition of blood alcohol content is the concentration of alcohol in one’s bloodstream, expressed as a percentage.
 Blood alcohol content, or BAC, is used to determine whether a person is legally intoxicated, especially in operating or attempting to operate a motor vehicle.

-In Kansas, it is illegal to operate or attempt to operate a motor vehicle while having a BAC of .08% or above.
+In Oregon, it is illegal to operate or attempt to operate a motor vehicle while having a BAC of .08% or above.
 If you are under 21 years of age, the Zero Tolerance Law makes it illegal to operate or attempt to operate a motor vehicle with a BAC of .02 or above.

 There are many factors that can affect a person’s BAC: